COVID-19 Updates: uc.edu/publichealth

 Because this is the period of no academic entry*, withdrawing from a course during these two weeks means that the dropped course will not appear on your transcript.

-While you may be subject to still pay for a portion of a dropped course based on the timing of your drop, your aid (including scholarships) during this timeframe will fully adjust to your new enrollment status and, in the case of federal aid, participation in coursework.
+While you may be eligible for a refund for a dropped course based on the timing of your drop, your aid (including scholarships) during this timeframe will adjust to your new enrollment status and, in the case of federal aid, participation in coursework.
 Part-time status during this timeframe can also result in an adjustment to your overall aid eligibility based on a revised budget.

 ALERT: Tuition and housing refund schedules differ from the academic entry period.
 Students considering withdrawing from a class should be familiar with the appropriate refund schedule.
 Summer, in particular, has unique refund periods due to the variety of class lengths available.